pachmi/pachmi.github.io/index.md

 * Lab 7

     Lab 7 part 2 This lab in particular was very challenging but I liked the concept of the lab a lot.
-Making a game like black jack incorporates a lot of what we had learned throughout the semester.
+Making a game like black jack incorporates a lot of what we had learned throughout the semester so it was a lot of fun figuring out the code.
 Though this code was challenging it was very rewarding once we finished.